davidson16807/unicodemath/README.md

 Go ahead and check.
 All these are valid javascript functions.

 The Canadian Aboriginal Alphabet is not the only syllabary we can choose from.
-We can complete the basic arithmetic field by borrowing a "division symbol" from the Hirigana "repetition" symbol:
+We can complete the basic arithmetic field by borrowing from the Kana "[repetition](http://unicode-table.com/en/3033/)" symbol:

 	function 〳(a,b) { return a / b }

-And the Vai Syllabary happens to have a "syllable lengthener" symbol that looks suspiciously like an equals sign:
+And the Vai Syllabary happens to have a "[syllable lengthener](http://unicode-table.com/en/A60C/)" symbol that looks suspiciously like an equals sign:

 	function ꘌꘌ (a,b) { return a == b }